chainer/chainer/docs/source/contribution.rst

 Documentation
 -------------

-When adding a new feature to the framework, you also need to document it to the reference.
+When adding a new feature to the framework, you also need to document it in the reference.
 For example, if you are adding a new function under ``chainer.functions``, you need to add it to the :doc:`reference/functions` page.

 .. note::